MHCommunity/mouse.rip/README.md

 If you're happy with your changes, you can submit a Pull Request!

+## 🗒️ Updating the tools and userscript lists

+The tools and userscript lists are generated from the JSON files in the [`data`](https://github.com/MHCommunity/mouse.rip/tree/main/data) directory.
+To make a change to these, you can edit and open a Pull Request directly on GitHub by clicking the "Edit this file" button on the page.

 ## 💬 Discussion & Feedback

 If you'd like to suggest a change, you can open an issue or a pull request.
 If you aren't comfortable or familiar with GithHub, or if you have any questions, you can chat in the `#community-tools` channel on the [MouseHunt Community Discord](https://discord.gg/Z9sxnD5reB/) server.